Art Nouveau in Poland

+What Lies Behind the Polish Art Nouveau Style

+Background and Insights

-Art Nouveau in Poland (Secesja) was part of an international Art Nouveau style, although often absorbed into a local Polish architectural and artistic trends.
-It was most popular in the years 1890–1910.
+Art Nouveau in Poland (Secesja) was a part of a press in the international Art Nouveau style, although often absorbed into a local Polish architectural and artistic trends.
+Creating political and social issues nationwide, debating over what Polish culture should be.
+Being the most popular in the years 1890–1910.